laurenqiu/100-days-of-code/log.md

 **Today's Progress**: Follow through the *Inspecting HTML and CSS* again, with great attention, especially for the *Viewing and Changing the Dom* part.
 Also so find the *CSS Overview* feature very helpful.

 **Thoughts**: I really enjoy learning in depth about the web.

+### Day 18: July 12, 2024

+**Today's Progress**: Almost completed the *The Box Model* section with practices, with one reading left.

+**Thoughts on July 17:** I got the offer from my dream school (dream major) 2 days ago not long after the interview in the same day.
+This is a big encouragement for me and I have been working on the finalization of the application these two days (the reason why it takes two days is that my new passport just arrived today...)
+I hope that all can go well and maybe I need to pause this project a bit for documents preparation and all those procedures because the school in Europe can be rather slow and I need to be hasty on my part in case of further delay on their part.
+If this doesn't work out and I can't make it at the designated enrolment date (because unfortunately they will have a full month vacation on August and I may not get the pre-enrolment receipt on time for visa application), I still have another option, at another school, in a completely different place - it's just that it's not the major that I'm very much passionate about but I can have lower living cost there.
+So everything seems to be back on track now as my anxiety resulted from uncertainty have significantly lowered down.